-For the entirety of last year, bled of hope, I buried my living, breathing lungs in the slowly desiccating heart of our earth.
+For the entirety of last year, I buried my living, breathing lungs in the slowly desiccating heart of our earth.

 And writers do not live by the visions that others paint.

-Everything I’ve consumed, read, watched, mourned, screamed at, raged about, and cried for this year boils down to this: I have rotted like deadwood, and this is where it ends.
+Everything I’ve consumed, read, watched, mourned, screamed at, raged about, and cried for last year boils down to this: I have rotted like deadwood, and this is where it ends.

 I will wake to my own, painted from brushstrokes others have already begun, with images already partly realized.

-All I have to do is continue it and envision something different:
+All I have to do is continue it.

 The tipping point will fall in the other direction.

 The tide will turn in favor of environmentalists, of those who love the earth and clean air and clean water.

 People will realize that their personal activism is not futile in the face of Big Waste, because their individual actions inspire others.
 Tribes will stand on a hill and shout it out.
 Groups will move to dethrone the conglomerates polluting our brooks and our bloodstreams.
 With a decrease of pollution, we’ll get healthier, happier, and smarter, for studies all over show that pollution makes us stupid, makes us sicker, not to mention prone to depression and an early grave.

-People and countries will turn their backs on products that use palm oil because these brands strip rain forests to use the oil as a cheap alternative to ingredients in chocolate, popcorn, potato chips, fast food, toiletries, and many other products.
+People and countries will turn their backs on products that strip rain forests to use palm oil as a cheap alternative to replace quality ingredients in chocolate, popcorn, potato chips, fast food, toiletries, and many other products.
 Norway is already phasing palm oil out.

-Palm oil won’t even be needed.
-Agriculture and livestock will be done away with almost completely because a lot of our food might come neither from animals nor plants, but from unicellular life.
-Lab-grown food will enable us to return vast tracts of land and sea to nature while keeping others growing food sustainably.
-It would mean an end to the exploitation of animals, to most deforestation, will mean a massive reduction in the use of pesticides and fertiliser, and no more trawlers and longliners.
+Agriculture and livestock might be done away with almost completely because a lot of our food might come neither from animals nor plants, but from unicellular life.
+Lab-grown sustenance could enable us to return vast tracts of land and sea to nature while keeping others growing food sustainably.
+It would mean an end to the exploitation of animals, to most deforestation, a massive reduction in the use of pesticides and fertiliser, and no more trawlers and longliners.
 If lab-grown food becomes a viable option, everyone on Earth could be well-fed by using only a tiny fraction of its surface.

 Chemical pesticides will fall from grace (France already banned five that were proven dangerous to bees).
 Bees will make a comeback.
 Monarchs will thrive once more.
 Birds will flourish on seeds and not die unable to take wing ever again, their bodies bloated with plastic.

 Seashores will be cleaned, discarded plastic littering them gathered and repurposed to make bricks, homes, furniture, even shoes (as Nike is doing).
 The Philippines is already making roads and cement with plastic garbage.
 Seawaters will flow free of it after inventions clean the garbage patches humans have left it engorged with.
 China has unveiled a plan to reduce single-use plastic.

-People will phase out plastic completely, bringing their own containers for staple items, using fabric bags for grocery trips, returnable bottles for dairy products, buying local, testing out shampoo bars and refillable tins for lotions and creams.
-They’ll find their trash cans lighter, less stinky, with less need for dumpsters, their streets and alleyways cleaner.
-No plastic bags swirling down every lane, no animals in the wild choking on discarded containers.
+People will phase out plastic completely, bringing their own containers for staple items, using fabric bags for grocery trips, returnable bottles for dairy products.
+They’ll buy local, test out shampoo bars (with no packaging!) and refillable tins for lotions and creams.
+No more plastic bags swirling down every lane, no animals in the wild choking on discarded containers.

 Cities will provide services to collect bio-waste (like Prague is going to start regularly in the new year).